AdaCore/training_material/courses/rust_essentials/070_user_defined_types/04_aliases.rst

 Type Aliases
 --------------

--  A type alias creates a name for another type.
-The two types can be used interchangeably
+-  A type alias creates a name for another type
+-  The two types can be used interchangeably

 .. code:: rust